Sankofa Danzafro (Colombia)

 Running time: 60 minutes (no intermission)

-Pre-show Talk 7:15pm each night in the Upper Lobby
+Pre-show Talk at 7:15pm for evening performances and 1:15pm for the matinee in the Upper Lobby

 Post-show Social following Friday’s performance in the Salon